CyrilleAteno/ilc.markov/README.md

 TP NOTE 4A ILC 2019

 ## Questions
-- Fork this github repository
-- Run the project
-- Comment the 2 classes
+v- Fork this github repository v- Run the project v- Comment the 2 classes
 - Complete the next section : functions to be tested
 - Commit your changes (commit README.md)
 - Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)